Metropolitan-Council/regionalparks.acs/inst/app/www/intro_doc.md

 A
 <a href="https://www.youtube.com/watch?v=gUBI4CIJNLQ" target="_blank">video
 user guide</a> and a
-<a href="www/Text-User-Guide.pdf" target="_blank">text user guide</a>
+<a href="www/Regional Parks and Trails Equity Tool User Guide (March 2021).pdf" target="_blank">text
-have been provided for this tool.
+user guide</a> have been provided for this tool.
 If you have an unanswered question or need additional help using this tool or interpreting results, please contact [Darcie Vandegrift](mailto:darcie.vandegrift@metc.state.mn.us?subject=RPT%20equity%20tool) for assistance.
 Please click on the individual tabs on the top to start using this tool.
 We suggest you use a desktop web browser for the best